 Reaching An Agreement

 During the course of the divorce proceedings, your divorce might be settled by you and your spouse in the event you reach an agreement.
 When this occurs, a separation agreement is prepared, signed by each spouse, and filed with the court.
 If you and your spouse are unable to resolve one or more of your disputed issues, those issues are presented to the court at a final hearing.
 The court will review the evidence presented and issue a ruling based on Ohio law.
 Our goal is always to resolve your case through negotiations and settlement conferences.
 However, if court intervention is necessary, our attorneys are experienced litigators with the knowledge and skills to bring any case to trial.

 Whether your divorce is simple or complex, the attorneys at Dungan & LeFevre are ready to seek the results you need.
 If your case involves a marriage lasting more than 20 years, a business, an inheritance or a substantial gift, it is crucial that you obtain the right advice and work with an experienced Domestic Relations & Family Law attorney.
 Dungan & LeFevre is committed to addressing the specific needs of each client and will develop targeted legal strategies for the unique circumstances of each case.

-Dungan & LeFevre‘s attorneys Michael Jurek and Jack Hemm both practice in the field of Domestic Relations and Family Law, and are available to discuss your legal issue with you at your convenience.
+Dungan & LeFevre‘s attorney Jack Hemm practices in the field of Domestic Relations and Family Law, and is available to discuss your legal issue with you at your convenience.